chirusandeep/proxy-gen-telegram-bot/README.md

 # proxy-gen-telegram-bot

 >This will generate the proxy which less than <50ms out of list.
-It is based on Telegram bot API and module usage of python-telegram-bot
+It is based on Telegram bot API and module usage of python-telegram-bot.

 ### Clone